 Since 1986, Faurschou has evolved and expanded its permanent exhibition spaces from Copenhagen to Beijing and New York, with an occasional presence in Venice.
 The capacious former 1920’s taxi depot in Greenpoint, Brooklyn, with its striking volume and cascading daylight, became the home of Faurschou New York in the fall of 2019.
 The program ranges from solo exhibitions to thematic group shows, often inspired by Faurschou’s evolving collection of art, and featuring special commissions with artists, galleries, and other collaborators.

-Highlighting works by Louise Bourgeois, Miles Greenberg, and Yoko Ono, as the name of the spring exhibit suggests, Embrace the World from Within “revolves around physical and metaphorical aspects of the embrace: from the merging together of bodies, becoming something more and new, to the act of acceptance and cover or by contrast as claustrophobic smothering.
+Highlighting works by Louise Bourgeois, Miles Greenberg, and Yoko Ono, as the name of the exhibit suggests, Embrace the World from Within “…revolves around physical and metaphorical aspects of the embrace: from the merging together of bodies, to the act of acceptance and shelter or by contrast as claustrophobic smothering.
 Through performance, installation, and sculpture, myriad facets of the embrace are unfolded in three galleries, one dedicated to each artist.”
 It is the fourth round of exhibits on display at Faurschou New York, which opened in 2019.

-The third gallery will house a performance piece by Miles Greenberg called The Embrace.
+In another gallery, visitors can experience a performance work by Miles Greenberg called The Embrace.
 In this piece, two blinded performers will sit atop a large rock inside a glass cube, locked in a perpetual embrace.
-The amalgamation of the two figures will be reflected from below by a pool of saltwater.
+The amalgam of the two figures is reflected from below by a pool of saltwater.
 Overhead, a steady drip of freshwater quietly feeds into the reservoir, disrupting the reflective surface.
 The two waters fuse, creating an estuary enclosing the couple’s feet.

-Embrace the World from Within will be on view from April 1, 2023 through September 17, 2023.
+Embrace the World from Within is on view through September 17, 2023.
 All Faurschou New York shows are free and open to the public.
-Be among the first to experience the exhibit on a tour of Faurschou New York with Untapped New York Insiders!
+Join us for a tour of Faurschou New York with Untapped New York Insiders!

 Explore the Art of Faurschou New York